GeeWee/geewee.github.io/_posts/2020-01-14-serverless-or-not.md

 ### Forces your code to be stateless
-Functions, being short-lived, forces your code to be stateless.
-There's no saving things in-memory, there's no need to debug anything that only happens because you somehow end up saving with some internal state you shouldn't, and then you fail later on.
+Functions, being short-lived, forces your code to be stateless, there's no need to debug anything that only happens because you somehow end up incorrectly modifying some internal state, and then whole thing comes crashing down later.

 Serverless simply requires that your code contains no state.
 I think that's a best practice anyway, and an architecture that enforces that, is a good thing.
 Note that this doesn't mean that only serverless can be stateless.
-You can achieve the same with a regular application, it just requires a little more dilligence.
+You can achieve the same with a regular application, it just requires a little more diligence.

 ### Easy to scale up and down